qwikifiers/qwik-ui/CODING_STANDARDS.md

 };
 ```

-For **Tailwind, Material and other components variations**, you can define the new props in a new type, named with the component name and the variation as prefix.
+For **Fluffy, Material and other components variations**, you can define the new props in a new type, named with the component name and the variation as prefix.
 For example:

 ```ts
 type TailwindTooltipProps = {